This guide to the 12 best small beach towns in California covers where to stay in each town, the top things to see and more!

 Emerald Dolphin Inn & Mini Golf is a great mid-range stay in Fort Bragg.
 The Inn features an 18-hole mini golf course, arcade, and it’s just 1 mile away from Mendocino Coast Botanical Gardens.

 North Cliff Hotel is more of an upscale stay that offers a hot breakfast buffet and great views of the ocean and Noyo Bay.

 Whether you have just a couple days or a week to spend in a California beach town, Cambria and its many attractions will be sure to keep you occupied.
-Located halfway between Los Angeles and San Francisco, Cambria is home to Moonstone Beach (that’s full of glittery gemstones of all colors), wineries, the incredible Hearst Castle, a cute downtown area, coastal bluff trails, and elephant seals.
+Located halfway between Los Angeles and San Francisco, Cambria is home to Moonstone Beach, wineries, the incredible Hearst Castle, a cute downtown area, coastal bluff trails, and elephant seals.